 Jon first flew in a glider aged seven, and after that he never wanted to do anything else.
 He has flown both helicopters and aeroplanes professionally, and in his spare time is a contributor to various aviation publications.
 He started Get Into Flying as a way to tell people what he's been saying for years.
 "If I can do it, you can too."

-Martin began his professional career flying helicopters, but is in the process of moving over to fixed-wing flying, where he is following the modular route to CPL(A).
-He is also our resident drone expert, a professional unmanned aircraft operator who flies survey and filming tasks across the UK.
+Martin began his professional career flying helicopters, but has since followed the modular route over to fixed-wing flying.
+He is also one of our resident drone experts, a professional unmanned aircraft operator who flies survey and filming tasks around the UK.

 Charlie was inspired to take up hang-gliding at 16 by her dad.
 After just a week of training she began flying with a club and is now taking part in the British open series competition and expanding her cross-country experience.
 She aims to encourage young people to try the sport, and prove that it’s possible to juggle work and flying!

 Jack was also lucky to get an early exposure to aviation, and now flies the 787 Dreamliner as a First Officer for a major UK-based passenger carrier.
 He is passionate about grass-roots aviation, flying his own Starduster and a Decathlon.
 He is also a glider pilot, having represented the UK at glider aerobatics.